pgRouting/workshop/docs/chapters/geoext_client.rst

 The basic workflow to get a route from the web server is:

 #. transform our points coordinates from EPSG:900913 to EPSG:4326
-#. call the web service with the correct arguments (method and two points coordinates)
+#. call the web service with the correct arguments (method name and two points coordinates)
 #. parse the web service response: transform GeoJSON to OpenLayers.Feature.Vector
 #. transform all the coordinates from EPSG:4326 to EPSG:900913
 #. add this result to a vector layer

-The first item is something new: our map uses the EPSG:900913 projection (because we use an OSM layer) but the web service expects coordinates in EPSG:4326: we have to re-project the data before sending.
-This is not a big deal: we simple use the `Proj4js <http://trac.osgeo.org/proj4js/>`_ javascript library.
+The first item is something new: our map uses the EPSG:900913 projection (because we use an OSM layer) but the web service expects coordinates in EPSG:4326: we have to re-project the data before sending them.
+This is not a big deal: we will simply use the `Proj4js <http://trac.osgeo.org/proj4js/>`_ javascript library.

 (The second item *call the web service* is covered in the next chapter.)